iterative/dvc.org/content/docs/command-reference/plots/index.md

 💡 Note that custom templates can be safely added to the template directory.

-All metric files given to `dvc plots show` and `dvc plots diff` as input are combined together into a single data array for injection into a template file.
+All metrics files given to `dvc plots show` and `dvc plots diff` as input are combined together into a single data array for injection into a template file.
 There are two important fields that DVC adds to the plot data: